keivanipchihagh/x-ui/README.md

     - [x] XTLS: `checked!`
     - Domain name: `freedom.example.com (Change to yours!)`
     - Certificate.crt file path: `/root/certs/fullchain.pem`
-    - Private.key file path:
-    - Certificate.crt file path: `/root/certs/privkey.pem`
+    - Private.key file path: `/root/certs/privkey.pem`
     - [x] Sniffing: `checked!`
-3. A random port will be assigned each time you create an inbound, but it's not accessible since it's not allowrd in our firewall.
-For any client you create, allow it through your firewall using `sudo ufw allow {PORT}/tcp`.
+3. A random port will be assigned each time you create an inbound, but it's not accessible since we haven't allowed it in the firewall.
+For any client you create, allow it through your firewall using `sudo ufw allow {PORT}/tcp` (or use *udp* depending on your configurations).

 > **Note**
 > Login by the domain you created in step one (e.g. *freedom.example.com:54321*) and avoid using dashboard by IP.
 It matters and don't ask why...